beothorn/greement/README.md

 - The seeded land profit - a crop
 - The gold mine price
 - The gold mine profit
-- The distance tax -   that is the tax when you buy a land that is not connected to any land you own.
+- The distance tax -   that is the tax when you buy any land.
 The tax is cumulative, so a land that is 2 squares of distance (manhattan distance) from your land costs the normal price plus 2x tax. ie: if the tax is 4c it will cost you 8c
 - The lake multiplier  - All lands connected to a lake (vertically or horizontally, diagnals don't count)